bagbag/tstdl/base/source/process/README.md

 - Promise-based `wait()` method for gracefully handling process termination.
 - Automatic and configurable error throwing for non-zero exit codes.
 - Convenient helper methods to read `stdout` and `stderr` as strings or byte arrays.
+- Seamlessly pipe data from and to other stream-based APIs.

 ## Core Concepts